-We recommend the use of passphrases for your logons.
-Pick a topic, like movie quotes, and use your favorite movie lines – something more than just a word and a year.
+A better alternative is to use complex passphrases.
+Pick a topic such as movie quotes and use your favorite movie lines – something more than just a word and a year.
 For example, a good password is: !No Luke I Am Your Father!
 That’s a 26-character password that is secure and easy to remember.
 Users can use everything from comic book heroes, motorcycle facts, to pop culture quotes.
-The subject of the passphrase does not really matter, the part that matters is the use of passphrases which makes long password combinations easier to remember and easier to type.
-Not to mention, if using your favorite movies — you will have an easier time updating passwords because you have a ready supply of alternatives.
+The subject of the passphrase does not really matter; using a theme you know makes long password combinations easier to remember and easier to type.
+Not to mention, if using a topic you know — your favorite movies — you will have an easier time updating passwords because you have a ready supply of alternatives.
 You can also suggest users use a random passphrase generator if they are struggling to find a system, such as Secure Passphrase Generator.

-A good option for a password vault is an application called KeePass.
-It encrypts all of your passwords in a single file that can be backed up to a network share for recovery in the event of a hard drive failure in addition to being able to sync the file to Google Drive for access on a mobile phone when away from the office.
+A good option to consider for a password vault is an application called KeePass.
+It encrypts your passwords in a single file.
+That file can be backed up to a network share for recovery in the event of a hard drive failure.
 There are many other products in the password vault space, KeePass is just one that our office implements because of its ease of use and price point (hint: it’s free).

 Attention: Network Admins

-For years we have been told that you must have two accounts: one for everyday use, and one for domain admin use.
+For years best practice meant you had two accounts: one for everyday use, and one for domain admin use.
 Those days are officially gone.
-With attack tools, like Mimikatz, an attacker has the ability to steal administrative credentials from a compromised machine’s memory that were last used up to 8 hours ago.
+With attack tools, like Mimikatz, an attacker could steal administrative credentials from a compromised machine’s memory that were last used within eight hours prior.

 Once fully implemented, you will have effectively removed an attacker’s ability to escalate to admin-level privileges.

 Passwords are the key to keep both your users and the network safe from unauthorized access.
-Following these simple, easy to use recommendations you can greatly reduce your risk of compromise with minimal effort from the users and the network administrators.
+Following these simple, easy-to-use recommendations, you can offset your risk of compromise with minimal effort from the users and the network administrators.